Simple stick figure drawing of a person pointing at a heart on a poster or board.

 Neurodivergence

-Neurodivergence refers to natural variations in how people think, learn, communicate, process sensory information, and experience the world.
+Neurodivergence refers to natural differences in how people think, learn, communicate, process sensory information, and experience the world.
 This includes, but is not limited to, autism and ADHD.
-Neurodivergent people are not broken or deficient — they experience the world differently, often with distinct strengths as well as specific support needs.
+Neurodivergent people are not broken or deficient — they simply experience the world differently, often with unique strengths alongside specific support needs.

-At Break the Barriers, we take a neurodiversity-affirming approach grounded in the Social Model of Disability.
-This means we recognise that many difficulties arise not from a person’s neurodivergence itself, but from environments, expectations, and systems that are not designed with diverse needs in mind.
+At Break the Barriers, our approach is neurodiversity-affirming and grounded in the Social Model of Disability.
+We recognise that many challenges arise not from a person’s neurodivergence, but from environments and systems that are not designed with diverse needs in mind.

-Our work is guided by the principle of “nothing about us, without us.”
-We centre lived experience, listen carefully to the voices of neurodivergent people, and work collaboratively with individuals and families.
-Support is never imposed or designed without consent, understanding, and meaningful involvement.
+Our work is guided by the principle “nothing about us, without us.”
+We centre lived experience and work collaboratively with neurodivergent individuals and families, ensuring support is respectful, consent-led, and shaped by those it is intended to help.

-We understand that neurodivergent children and autistic people may experience sensory overload, communication differences, emotional regulation challenges, fatigue, or burnout — particularly in environments that lack flexibility or understanding.
+We understand that neurodivergent people may experience sensory overload, communication differences, emotional regulation challenges, fatigue, or burnout — particularly in environments that lack flexibility or understanding.
 These experiences are approached with empathy, curiosity, and respect.